pchapin/obscura/src/test/resources/README.md

     D2 = 1101,0010 = 11 010010

-This is a new-style package of type 18, "Symmetric Encrypted and Integrity Protected Data Packet."
+This is a new-style packet of type 18, "Symmetric Encrypted and Integrity Protected Data Packet."

 The first octet of the length of this packet is E9 which corresponds to a partial body length.
-The implied partial length is 1 << (0xE9 * 0x1F), which is 1 << 9, which is 512.
+The implied partial length is 1 << (0xE9 & 0x1F), which is 1 << 9, which is 512.

 Returning to the initial packet... the body is: